-- Look at your blog in isolation of the overall website and sales process.
+- Look at your WordPress blog in isolation of the overall website and sales process.
 Your blog and other content should drive people through your marketing funnels (unless you like giving away your time for free).
 This means they need to supplement existing pages and be built around the way you sell a product or service.
-For example, create a WordPress post that covers how to perform a certain process (that your product/service helps with).
+For example, create WordPress posts that cover how to perform a certain process (that your product/service helps with).
 Then, direct people to your sales page from the blog post.
 You can replace “blog post” with “eBook”, “YouTube video” or whatever content type is most suitable in the situation.

 - Neglect cheap advertising options on social platforms.
 If you start a blog early on, you don’t have an email list or social following.
 So your newsletter and Facebook posts are rarely effective at bringing you traffic.
 Right now, there are ways to bring a decent amount of people to your blog on a low budget as most social platforms make advertising blend into the normal stream of content.

 In your opinion, what is the most efficient way to repurpose your content?

 I think the most efficient way to repurpose content is starting with a video, especially screencasts (depending on your audience/content).

 If you start with a video, it’s easy to create an audio file and transcribe into a blog post with minor editing.

 Once you have a set of WordPress posts around a similar topic (e.g. 4-8 posts), you can convert into an eBook or an email course.